manarwq/nist-round2-multivariate-signature_benchmark/UOV/07_UOV_Alternative_Parameters/README.md

 Their work demonstrated that the intersection attack using the p^l-truncated polynomial ring framework reduces the security of the original UOV parameters by 15–50 bits below claimed levels.
-Specifically:
+Specifically-

 | Original Parameter | Claimed Security | Actual Security (intersection attack) | Reduction |
 |--------------------|-----------------|---------------------------------------|-----------|